General Registration & Season Information

 The Riptide believes that every child who is interested should have the opportunity to play lacrosse regardless of financial circumstances.
 We will make our best effort to offer financial assistance to players in need and have set aside funds for that purpose.
 Requests may be directed in confidence to the Club President or Club Manager

 What Is Your Refund Policy?

-Refund policy: Please notify the club manager by email if for any reason your child is unable to play for the sprinng season.
+Refund policy: Please notify the club manager by email if for any reason your child is unable to play for the spring season.
+Note, we work hard to create teams based on registrations and dropping out after Dec 1 has significant admin costs as well as implications for other players.
 Our refund policy pertaining to registration fees are as follows:

 Do you Accept Players Without Any Experience?

 YES!
-The goal of the San Francisco Riptide is to encourage development of the sport of lacrosse in the city.
+The goal of the San Francisco Riptide is to encourage the development of the sport of lacrosse in the city.
 We accept players at all age levels who are new to the sport although space may be limited due to the size of specific teams.
-We place experienced players on advanced teams and new players on developmental / recreational teams.
+We place experienced players on advanced teams and new players on developmental/recreational teams.

 Do I have to live in San Francisco in order to join the Riptide?